scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 Introduction
 ------------

-Text and graphics form important components of the the user interface when working with computers.
+Text and graphics form important components of the user interface when working with computers.
 Early personal computers only supported the textual user interface, more commonly known as the *command line interface* (CLI).
 However, when the Apple Macintosh popularized the